0Aman1/Zifam/README.md

-# Zifam Tanzania - Pharmaceutical Products Website
+# Zifam Pinnacle Tanzania - Pharmaceutical Products Website

-A modern, responsive e-commerce website for Zifam Tanzania, showcasing pharmaceutical products with Tanzanian market pricing.
+A modern, responsive e-commerce website for Zifam Pinnacle Tanzania, showcasing pharmaceutical products with Tanzanian market pricing.
 Built for Arvind Pal, Country Manager at Zifam Pinnacle Australia.

 ## 🎯 Project Overview

-This website serves as a digital catalog for Zifam's pharmaceutical product line, specifically tailored for the Tanzanian market.
+This website serves as a digital catalog for Zifam Pinnacle's pharmaceutical product line, specifically tailored for the Tanzanian market.
 It features a clean, professional design with easy navigation and comprehensive product information.

 ## ✨ Features